utyvert/PocketAI/README.md

 # codesmith-extension-hackathon
-# codesmith-extension-hackathon

-GPT-3 powered text summarizer
+GPT-3 powered pocket assistant.
+Add your API key to API_KEY in popup.js.